This article may contain links from our partners.

 If your goal is to become an executive director of communications somewhere down the line, then being able to multitask while prioritizing tasks will help get you there quicker!

-6. Real estate agent
+6. Real Estate Agent

 Real estate agents work independently, so they can manage their own schedule.
 They are also required to have a license, which means they are professional and highly trained.